jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

         - expiration
         - destruction
       - See [NIST 800-57, Part 1](https://csrc.nist.rip/projects/key-management/key-management-guidelines)

-- 3.6.5 Digital signatures and digital certificates
+- 3.6.5 Digital signatures and digital certificates (e.g., non-repudiation, integrity)
   - **Digital signatures**: provide proof that a message originated from a particular user of a cryptosystem, and ensures that the message was not modified while in transit between two parties
     - Digital signatures rely on a combination of two major concepts — public key cryptography, and hashing functions
     - Digitally signed messages assure the recipient that the message truly came from the claimed sender, enforcing nonrepudiation